Dr Victoria Gosling

 Teaching

 My teaching interests and subject areas include Social Divisions, Inequality, Gender, Community, Popular Culture and Employability.
 I am currently the module leader of Social Divisions and Inequality and Work: Practice and Reflection.
-The Work Module involves which is the Sociology and Criminology students carrying out a Work Placement to gain valuable experience and skills and providing them with the opportunity to apply the academic knowledge gained on their degree programme to employment.
+The Work, Practice and Reflection module provides an opportunity for students taking the Sociology/Criminology suite of modules carry out a Work Placement aimed at widening their experience and skills.
+It provides them with the opportunity to apply the academic knowledge gained on their degree programme to employment.